This is a guide covering the difference between landscape and portrait photos.

 It is remarkable to see how flexible it is to choose between the two styles.

-If the question were “landscape vs portrait, which mode is better to capture the Alpen Mountains” then landscape mode would become more favourable.
+If the question were “landscape vs portrait, which mode is better to capture the Alpen Mountains” then landscape mode would become more favorable.

 The same thing could be applied in portrait vs landscape mode when taking a photo of the Eiffel Tower.